On the isoperimetric and isodiametric inequalities and the minimisation of eigenvalues of the Laplacian: Mixed boundary conditions

 We now move on to prove the continuity of these Zaremba eigenvalues in the Hausdorff topology.
-In \cite{Chenais-1975}, Chenais proved the continuity of solutions to Neumann problem for domains satisfying a uniform cone condition with respect to the Hausdorff metric.
+In \cite{Chenais-1975}, Chenais proved the continuity of solutions to the Neumann problem for domains satisfying a uniform cone condition with respect to the Hausdorff metric.
 A crucial part of Chenais' proof is to show that over such a collection of domains there exists a uniform constant such that there exists a Sobolev extension operator $\mathcal{H}^{1}(\Omega) \to \mathcal{H}^{1}(\mathbb{R}^{d})$ whose norm is at most this uniform constant.
-Then from the continuity of the Neumann problem, you can prove the continuity of Neumann eigenvalues with respect to the Hausdorff metric, see \cite[\S 3]{Henrot-2006}.
+Then from the continuity of the solutions to the Neumann problem, you can prove the continuity of Neumann eigenvalues with respect to the Hausdorff metric, see \cite[\S 3]{Henrot-2006}.
 The issue that arises in the Zaremba problem is that one wants to extend by zero on the Dirichlet parts of the boundary and extend non-trivially along the Neumann parts of the boundary.
-This is an inherently ill-posed situation as what do you do near the points of the boundary where the Dirichlet and Neumann boundaries meet and you want to extend by zero in some direction.
+This is an inherently tricky situation as you wish to extend by zero near/on Dirichlet parts of the boundary but cannot do so on the Neumann parts of the boundary.
 Our definition of $\mathcal{O}_{d,L}$ allows us to define an extension operator which for any $\Omega \in \mathcal{O}_{d,L}$ extends any $u \in H_{0,\Gamma^{-}}^{1}(\Omega)$ by zero below $\Gamma^{-}$ and `into $\mathcal{H}^{1}$ above $\Gamma^{+}$'.
 Moreover, we can uniformly bound such operators over $\mathcal{O}_{d,L}$.
 For a precise formulation of this see Corollary \ref{cor:Zaremba_extension_operator}.
 Then by similar arguments to Chenais, we prove the continuity of Zaremba eigenvalues over the collection.

 \begin{thm}[Stein {\cite[\S VI]{Stein-1970}}] There exists a constant $C_{d,L} > 0$ depending only on $d\geq 2$ and $L>0$ such that for any $L$-Lipschitz function $f: \mathbb{R}^{d-1} \to \mathbb{R}$, there exists a Sobolev extension operator $\mathcal{E}: \mathcal{H}^{1}(\Omega_{f}) \to \mathcal{H}^{1}(\mathbb{R}^{d})$, where with $\lVert \mathcal{E}[u] \rVert_{\mathcal{L}^{2}} \leq C_{d,L}\lVert u \rVert_{\mathcal{L}^{2}}$ and $\lVert \mathcal{E}[u] \rVert_{\mathcal{H}^{1}} \leq C_{d,L}\lVert u \rVert_{\mathcal{H}^{1}}$ for any $u\in \mathcal{H}^{1}(\Omega_{f})$.
 Explicitly the extension operator is given by where $d^{*} \geq 0$ is the regularised distance of a point to $\Omega_{f}$ and $\Psi(t)$ is a rapidly decreasing function as $t \to +\infty$. \end{thm}